-This position is located in the Housing Choice Voucher Program Department of the Houston Housing Authority but will be solely responsible for Housing Quality Standards for the Rapid Re-Housing (RRH) Program.
-The position includes a wide range of inspection duties in support of RRH Program operations.
-The Housing Inspector may perform regular inspections, quality control inspections, rent reasonableness determinations and market analyses.
+The position is responsible for a wide range of inspection duties in support of the Housing Choice Voucher program operations.
+The Housing Inspector may perform regular inspections, special inspections, rent reasonableness determinations and market analyses.
 Reports to the Inspections Manager.

 PRINCIPAL DUTIES AND RESPONSIBILITIES